robb-j/gruber/README.md

 - Who to send emails from

 Gruber provides the utilities to specify this information and load it in from the environment youe code is running in.
-It uses a pattern of `environment variables > configuration file > fallback` to decide which values to use.
+It uses a pattern of `cli args > environment variables > configuration file > fallback` to decide which values to use.
 The end result is a configuration object you can share between all of your code that you know is well-formed.

 Configuration is heavily inspired by [superstruct](https://docs.superstructjs.org/) which has a lovely API.